causalpathlab/picasa/README.md

-# SAILR - Spatial Alignment of single-cell by Interpretive contrastive LeaRning
+# PICASA - Pairwaise Integration of single Cells Aligned with Spatial Attention